ellyalalala/IndustrySteelTemperature/README.md

-# IndustrySteelTemperature

 # 🏭 Industry Steel Temperature Prediction

 ## 📋 Project Description
 This is a graduation project focused on developing a machine learning model to predict the temperature of steel at various processing stages, helping reduce energy consumption in production.
 > **Client:** Metallurgical plant LLC *"So We Harden Steel"*.
-> In order to reduce production costs, the metallurgical plant LLC “So we harden steel” decided to reduce energy consumption at the stages of steel processing.
-You have to develop a model that predicts the temperature of steel.

 **Objective:** Predict the final steel temperature based on technological parameters and alloy composition.